-U.S. Carbon Emissions Are Up Despite Drop In Coal Plants
+US Carbon Emissions Are Up Despite Drop In Coal Plants

-Even as a high number of coal plants closed last year, the United States still saw a drastic increase in it’s total carbon output in 2018, a new study discovered.
+Even as a high number of coal plants closed last year, the United States still saw a drastic increase in its total carbon output in 2018, a new study discovered.

 The study, put out by the Rhodium Group, found that last year’s carbon dioxide emissions output in the U.S. was the largest increase the nation has seen over the past eight years, according to reporting from the New York Times.

 So how did output increase while coal production seemingly went down?
 A number of factors were at play.
-A harsh winter in places like New England, for example, saw a number of people turning to carbon-based energy in order to heat their homes, for example.
+A harsh winter in places like New England saw a number of people turning to carbon-based energy in order to heat their homes, for example.

 Industries that rely upon carbon-based fuels also played a role in the over-the-year increase.
-Steel, cement, and other similar industrial sectors saw a sharp increase of economic activity (more than 5.7 percent growth over the year).
+Steel, cement, and other similar industrial sectors saw a sharp increase in economic activity (more than 5.7 percent growth over the year).
 Because their work relies on carbon-based fuels, it’s likely that they contributed in a big way to the increase in energy output.

 That presents a big problem, analysts say, because it means a positive economy is directly tied to an increase in carbon output.
 Without regulation or other options made available soon, it could mean even higher increases of the pollutant in our atmosphere.